 Seniors who use these drugs long-term (for more than 7 years) increase their risk of mild cognitive impairment and dementia fourfold.
 (28)

 Taking acetylcholine supplements and adjusting your diet while taking anticholinergic medications is like driving a car with one foot on the brake.

 If you take any prescription medications and think they are causing memory loss, brain fog, or mental confusion, talk to your doctor about reducing or switching medications.

-If you are taking OTC anticholinergics, make the necessary lifestyle changes to reduce your use and look for natural remedies instead.
+If you are taking OTC anticholinergics, make the necessary lifestyle changes to reduce your usage and look for natural remedies instead.

 Acetylcholine is a major neurotransmitter responsible for memory and learning.

 Acetylcholine deficiency symptoms are typical of those we call “senior moments,” but you can experience them at any age.

 If you have the signs of a low acetylcholine level, don’t ignore them.

 Chronic acetylcholine deficiency can lead to dementia and Alzheimer’s later.

-You can raise your acetylcholine levels naturally with choline-rich foods and plenty of healthy fats, supplements that increase acetylcholine, and by avoiding anticholinergic drugs.
+You can address low acetylcholine levels naturally with choline-rich foods and plenty of healthy fats and by avoiding anticholinergic drugs.